TAC Leaders Lab

 Through a process led by facilitators from across disciplines and sectors, participants in the TAC Leaders Lab will enhance the skills, tools, networks and knowledge that will support personal leadership growth and new collaborative opportunities.

 Participants of the program can expect to:

-- Engage in an intensive leadership process at The Banff Centre aimed at reframing personal perspectives and challenges;
+- Engage in an intensive leadership process at Banff Centre for Arts and Creativity aimed at reframing personal perspectives and challenges;

 - Examine the multiple contexts of the Toronto arts ecology;

 - Identify key challenges in leadership development, and the necessary steps to create positive action;